auth0/docs/articles/sso/current/index.md

 ### Length of SSO Sessions

 If the SSO flag is set for a Client, Auth0 will maintain an SSO session for any user authenticating via that Client.
-In the [Dashboard](${manage_url}/#/account/advanced) under Account settings (top right) and Advanced, there is an SSO "Session Timeout" setting.
+In the [Dashboard](${manage_url}/#/account/advanced) under Account settings (top right) and Advanced, there is an SSO **Session Timeout** setting.
 This setting determines how long the session will stay valid, and can be set to a custom value (in minutes).
-The default value is 10080 minutes (or 7 days).
+The default value is `10080` minutes (which equals to `7` days).

 ![](/media/articles/sso/single-sign-on/accountsettings-ssotimeout.png)